Gaffney, South Carolina

 Gaffney is a city in and the seat of Cherokee County, South Carolina, United States, in the Upstate region of South Carolina.
 Gaffney is known as the "Peach Capital of South Carolina".
-The population was 12,539 at the 2010 census, with an estimated population of 12,609 in 2019.
+The population was 12,764 at the 2020 census.
+The city had an estimated population of 12,609 in 2019.
 It is the principal city of the Gaffney, South Carolina, Micropolitan Statistical Area, which includes all of Cherokee County and which is further included in the greater Greenville-Spartanburg-Anderson, South Carolina Combined Statistical Area.
 Gaffney was the home of Limestone University, which operated from 1845 until 2025.

 History

 Michael Robert Gaffney was born in the town of Granard in County Longford, Ireland, in 1775.
 He emigrated to the United States in 1797, arriving in New York City and moving to Charleston, South Carolina, a few years later.
 Gaffney moved again in 1804 to the South Carolina Upcountry and established a tavern and lodging house at what became known as "Gaffney's Cross Roads".
 The location was perfect for growth because of the two major roads which met here, one from the mountains of North Carolina to Charleston and the other from Charlotte into Georgia.
 Michael Gaffney died here on September 6, 1854.

 In 1872, the area became known as "Gaffney City".
 Gaffney became the county seat of Cherokee County which was formed out of parts of York, Union, and Spartanburg counties in 1897.
 Gaffney became a major center for the textile industry in South Carolina, which was the backbone of the county's economy up until the 1980s.

 Uptown Gaffney began to languish after Interstate 85 was built in the county as industries located near the new highway.

 Two serial killers have at different times attacked residents of Gaffney.
 In 1967–1968 Lee Roy Martin, known as the Gaffney Strangler, killed four people; two were young girls, a fourteen-year-old and a fifteen-year-old.
 In 2009, a series of shootings by Patrick Tracy Burris led to five deaths.